NCBI-Codeathons/Identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-single-cell-populations/README.md

 ```

 ### 5. Perform Gene Set Enrichment Analysis on the DE genes for all clusters
 We want to identify whether certain cell clusters have some GO terms enriched.
 Then, by comparing across all tumors, we can see if there is a common GO term involved in at least one cluster.
-To accomplish this analysis, we run GSEA on a table of
+To accomplish this analysis, we build a table of Adjusted P-Value (FDR rate) by running GSEA on the DE genes of every tumor-cluster pairs.
 ```python

 ```

-### 6. Find certain clusters which have cells expressing a biomarker of interest

 <table border="1" class="dataframe">
   <thead>